 It simplified CMS adequacy requirements.

 “You come into this thinking it’s a numbers thing — you need more providers — but when you’re talking about the distance component, it gets a lot more tricky.
-Having to figure out the average distance between one location and another based on how many people live in that area — that’s just incredibly time consuming.
-Quest does that for you.
+Having to figure out the average distance between one location and another based on how many people live in that area — that’s just incredibly time-consuming.
+Quest Analytics does that for you.
 It drills into the different providers that are going to meet the distance component versus the specialty count.
 And if [providers meet both], it’s going to find you the best option.”

 It prioritized target providers.